nots1dd/litemuSH/README.md

 -> smenu [AUR PACKAGE] or [github](https://github.com/p-gen/smenu)

+-> bc (basic calculator) [AUR PACKAGE]

--> Common unix utils like grep, awk
+-> Common unix utils like grep, awk and jq

 ### Features (Currently)
 1. Very light weight (no bloat)
-2. Efficient extraction of a downloaded song's metadata (thumbnail, duration only for now)
+2. Efficient extraction of a downloaded song's metadata (thumbnail, duration and lyrics only for now)
 3. A basic yet clean tui to interact with
-4. Essential options like Pause, Play, Quit are implemented
+4. Essential options like Pause, Play, Quit, volume control are implemented
-5. Other modes like `kill and return` and `silent return` are also available
+5. Other modes like `kill and return` and `silent return` and `lyrics view` are also available

 In terms of watt-hours consumed by the entire process, it was on average **5-8.5m/s** (seen on powertop)
 ![2024-05-14_17-27-25](https://github.com/nots1dd/litemus/assets/140317709/3293cb4a-cd03-4f4d-a425-c1b2497dcf0b)